rotkehlxen/suncal/README.md

 # What does suncal do? 🌞🌞🌞

-Suncal creates a sun calendar.
-You can choose between the following events: sunrise, sunset, golden-hour-morning and golden-hour-evening - which should be of particular interest for photographers 📷.
+Suncal creates a sun (and moon) calendar.
+You can choose between the following events: sunrise, sunset, moonrise and moonset.

 Parameters like geographic location (longitude & latitude), timezone and the range of dates for which these events should be created can be specified ad libitum.
 If you register this application in google cloud and grant read and write access to your personal google calendar, the events can be inserted directly into your google calendar using api calls.